Table of Contents

 - Gathering evidence from the scene of the attack.

-- Building a strong case of negligence.
+- Building a well-supported case that demonstrates your losses.

-- Calculating all your damages and losses.
+- Calculating all your damages.

 - Contacting potential witnesses for statements.

-- Submitting documents within the time limit.
+- Negotiating with the insurance company and submitting documents within the time limit.

 - Taking your case to court if necessary.